 Future Housing Trends and Research Priorities for Organic Dairy Farms.
 In the United States, producers of organic ruminant livestock must provide year-round access to the outdoors.
 Farmers may provide temporary confinement or shelter for animals because of inclement weather, and animal health, safety and well-being, among other reasons.
 Shelter or housing for US organic dairy cattle must be designed to allow for: “(i) Natural maintenance, comfort behaviors, and opportunity to exercise; (ii) Temperature level, ventilation, and air circulation suitable to the species; and (iii) Reduction of potential for livestock injury” (USDA, 2020).
-In our review of the literature we find research on shelter or housing for US organic dairy farms is limited.
+In our review of the literature, we find research on shelter or housing for US organic dairy farms is limited.
 We propose continued research on the impact of housing and bedding on organic dairy cattle productivity and well-being, including animal health (e.g., lameness and mastitis) would inform best practices regionally and nationally, especially for regions where indoor winter housing facilities and bedding materials may be used for five to six months of the year.
 Our survey improves knowledge of lactating cow housing and bedding types used on organic dairy farms in our region and identifies some key issues for further study.
 In particular, given the relatively high frequency of tiestall housing facilities in this sample, research is needed on how organic dairy producers perceive and are responding to changing consumer demands related to confinement housing.

 Better knowledge of the distribution and types of housing and bedding used on organic dairy farms is necessary to identify representative samples for research studies.
 Research on the relationship between housing types and animal behavior, health, and well-being and environmental impacts is important to help direct the future of housing for dairy cattle and could help inform consumer acceptance of common cattle husbandry systems.
 For example, a picture-based approach used to assess the public acceptance of common indoor housing systems in Germany found that the acceptance of loose-housing (freestall barns) was relatively low (17% or less) and paddock or pasture access increased public acceptance (Kühl et al., 2019).
-Notably, their study did not include an assessment of consumer acceptance of either confinement tiestall barns with pasture access during good weather (the most common scenario among respondents in our sample population of organic dairy farms) or loose-housing bedded pack systems with pasture access during good weather (Leso et al., 2020).
+Notably, their study did not include an assessment of consumer acceptance of either confinement tiestall barns with pasture access during good weather (i.e., the most common scenario among respondents in our sample population of organic dairy farms) or loose-housing bedded pack systems with pasture access during good weather (Leso et al., 2020).